Equivariant weight filtration for real algebraic varieties with action: Weight complex with action

 \section{Weight complex with action}

-In this section, we recall the important results from \cite{Pri-CA}, in particular the existence and unicity of the weight complex with action (\ref{th_weight-complex-act}) and the exactness of what we called the Smith Nash-constructible short sequence for an involution (\ref{nash-smith_ex}).
+In this section, we recall the important results from \cite{Pri-CA}, in particular the existence and uniqueness of the weight complex with action (theorem \ref{th_weight-complex-act}) and the exactness of what we called the Smith Nash-constructible short sequence for an involution (theorem \ref{nash-smith_ex}).

 For the reader's convenience, we first recall the definition of the complex of semialgebraic chains with closed supports, before equipping it with a group action.